 His educational experience prior to UNLV involved living and spending time teaching and serving in leadership and administrative roles in schools in Iowa and Missouri, as well as Coahuila, Mexico.
 He earned National Board for Professional Teaching Standards Certification in Early and Middle Childhood Literacy/Reading-Language Arts in 2004.
 His career in education has resulted in Resolutions from the Missouri House of Representatives and the Missouri Senate, as well as honors from the Missouri Governor and the Regional Professional Development Center of Southeast Missouri.
 Prior to his career in education, Kyle served as Associate Director of Transportation for FirstStudent, Inc. (Iowa City, IA) where his duties involved planning school bus transportation for 4,500 students, marketing, driver safety and training, payroll operations, and managing accounts payable and receivable.

-Outside of campus, Kyle volunteers and has provided service for events such as Giving Day, Hugh O’Brien Youth Leadership Program (HOBY), Family Leadership Initiative (FLI), Project ASIST, UNLV College of Education GRIPS, UNLV Career Day, the Las Vegas Marathon, and the Salvation Army Bell Ringing Campaign.
+Kyle volunteers and has provided service for events such as Giving Day, Hugh O’Brien Youth Leadership Program (HOBY), Family Leadership Initiative (FLI), Project ASIST, UNLV College of Education GRIPS, UNLV Career Day, the Las Vegas Marathon, and the Salvation Army Bell Ringing Campaign.
 He is a member and former Vice President of the University of Iowa Las Vegas Chapter Alumni Association.
-He holds membership in many professional organizations, including the National Scholars Honor Society, and Kappa Delta Pi.
+He holds membership in many professional organizations, including the National Scholars Honor Society and Kappa Delta Pi.